Error-331/code_tests/docs/bible/links.md

 Be of Good Cheers - June 13 (Do not be afraid; Jesus is with you; do not let fear overtake you);

 Walking on Water - June 14 (Instead of sinking in fear, get a good grip on yourself and trust Him; live above our circumstances; walk hand-in-hand with God);

+Godly Priorities - June 15 (we must cultivate a tender conscience and walk in the fear of the Lord);